ericbutz/developer-portal/app/guides/send-money/fetch-funding-sources.md

 type: guide
 guide:
     name: send-money
-    step: '2'
+    step: '3'
 title:  Fetch funding sources
 description: After creating a Customer and associated its funding source, you can initiate your first transfer.
 ---
-# Step 2: Fetch funding sources
+# Step 3: Retrieve funding sources

 Now that you’ve created a Customer and associated its funding source, you are close to being able to initiate your first transfer.
 The transfer requires the following information:

-- The funding source to pull the funds from (your linked bank account)
+* The funding source to pull the funds from (your Dwolla Master Account bank funding source)
-- The recipient to push the funds to
+* The funding source to push the funds to (your Customer’s linked bank funding source)

 Dwolla uses URLs to represent relations between resources.
 Therefore, you’ll need to provide the full URL of the funding source and recipient.

-## Fetch your Account's list of available funding sources
+## Step 3A: Fetch your Dwolla Master Account's list of Available Funding Sources

-Use the [list an account's funding sources](https://docs.dwolla.com/#list-funding-sources-for-an-account) endpoint to fetch a list of your own funding sources.
-You'll need your account URL which can be retrieved by calling [the Root](https://docs.dwolla.com/#root) of the API.
+Use the [list an account’s funding sources endpoint](https://docs.dwolla.com/#list-funding-sources-for-an-account) to fetch a list of your own funding sources.
+You’ll need your account URL which can be retrieved by calling [the Root](https://docs.dwolla.com/#root) of the API.

-#### Request and response (view schema in 'raw')
+#### Request and Response (view schema in `raw`)

 ```raw
 GET https://api-sandbox.dwolla.com/accounts/4BB512E4-AD4D-4F7E-BFD0-A232007F21A1/funding-sources